Insaida/nscCTF/GettingStarted.md

 ### <a name="problems-autogen"></a> Autogen Problems

 Automatically generated (autogen) problems allow different teams to receive different versions of the same challenge.
-For example, the picoCTF 2014 problem `Substitution` (a substitution cipher problem) uses different letter mappings and Disney song lyrics for different problem instances.
+For example, the nscCTF 2014 problem `Substitution` (a substitution cipher problem) uses different letter mappings and Disney song lyrics for different problem instances.
 This has numerous advantages, including the prevention and detection of flag sharing between teams.

 Before deploying a competition, you need to generate some number of autogen problem instances per autogen problem.
 These instances will serve as a pool of possible versions of the problem.
 During the competition, teams will randomly be assigned one autogen instance from the pool of available instances.